maksmachado/epub-composer/README.md

 ## Subtitles

 It is possible to track subtitles in the Table of Contents.
 To do this, simply insert your subtitle within an `<h>` tag and add the `data-ec-role` attribute with the value "subtitle".
 This library only supports one level of subtitles.
-### Example
+### Example:
 ```html
 <h3 data-ec-role="subtitle"> Your subtitle </h3>
 ```

 ## Pro version
-This version includes an epub Composer credit page.
-To have permission to remove this page, consider purchasing the pro version of epub Composer at the link below:
+This version includes an Epub Composer credit page.
+To have permission to remove this page, consider purchasing the pro version of Epub Composer at the link below:

 https://app.privjs.com/buy/packageDetail?pkg=epub-composer